 A high level of confidence allows you to accept and trust yourself unconditionally.

 Self-confidence means having a positive view of yourself.
 It allows you to set realistic expectations, goals, communicate assertively, and handle criticism without feeling like you are being attacked on a personal level.

 For example, if you have a high level of self-confidence in your abilities, you are more likely to do what you believe is right even if others mock or criticize you for it.

 It puts you on a positive self-reinforcing spiral.
 You feel unstoppable—the more you do, the more you achieve; and the more you achieve, the more you believe in yourself.

-It also gives you a sense of control in your life, helping you get out of your comfort zone when feeling complacent.
+It also gives you a sense of control in your life.
+It helps you get out of your comfort zone when you are feeling complacent.